 The Bahamas did not participate in the Oslo Process that created the convention in 2008.

-The Bahamas has never attended a formal meeting of the convention, but a government official participated in a regional workshop on the convention in Grenada in March 2020.
+The Bahamas has never attended a formal meeting of the convention, though a government official participated in a regional workshop on the convention in Grenada in March 2020.

-The Bahamas voted in favor of a United Nations General Assembly (UNGA) resolution on the Convention on Cluster Munitions in December 2020, which urges states outside the convention to “join as soon as possible.”
-It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+The Bahamas voted in favor of the annual United Nations General Assembly (UNGA) resolution on the Convention on Cluster Munitions in December 2021, which urged states outside the convention to “join as soon as possible.”
+The Bahamas has voted in favor of the annual UNGA resolution promoting the convention every year since it was first introduced in 2015.

-The Bahamas has also voted in favor of UNGA resolutions that express outrage at the use of cluster munitions in Syria, most recently in December 2020.
-Similarly, it has voted in favor of UN Human Rights Council Resolutions condemning use of cluster munitions in Syria, most recently in June 2020.
+The Bahamas has also voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria.
+It has also voted in favor of Human Rights Council resolutions condemning use of cluster munitions in Syria.

-The Bahamas is party to the Mine Ban Treaty.
+The Bahamas is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling

 The Bahamas is not known to have used, produced, transferred, or stockpiled cluster munitions.

 For example, in an August 2015 letter, the country’s representative to Canada thanked CMC member Mines Action Canada for inviting the Bahamas to accede to the convention.
 Letter to Paul Hannon, Executive Director, Mines Action Canada, from Roselyn Horton, High Commission for the Bahamas, Ottawa, 25 August 2015.